SiriUbbarapu/NGO-Management-System/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Check the documentation in the `docs/` folder
-- Create an issue in the repository
-- Contact the development team

----

 **🎉 Built with ❤️ for empowering communities and transforming lives through the Kalam Foundation!**